Sanity is overrated.

 “Okay.
 Thank you.”
-Mr. Potter’s voice seemed to carry some guilt.
-I could tell that he hated that it wasn’t him, but his son who had to be the responsible for Ginny.
+Mr. Potter’s voice seemed to carry a tinge of guilt.
+I could tell that he hated that it wasn’t him, but his son, who had to be the one responsible for Ginny.
 My heart ached for the poor guy.
 “Check up on Lil, will you?
 I think your mother already did but...
 Just in case.”

-I mean, I heard what was coming out of Mr. Potter’s mouth as I stood, hidden, by the doorway.
-I nodded along — eardrums perfectly intact, understanding of the English language as clear as ever—but I didn’t actually hear what he was saying.
-I was just kind of like ‘Oh, sweet, he’s gonna check up on me?
+I had heard Mr. Potter say all of this, not really registering the full implications of his words as I nodded along — eardrums perfectly intact, understanding of the English language as clear as ever.
+I stood rooted to my spot, thinking vaguely: ‘Oh, sweet, he’s going to come find me?
 What a nice guy, that Mr. Potter!
 He’d make a great father-in-law.
 Too bad his son’s a douche.
 Oh well, there’s always Albus.’

 “Hi,” Mr. Potter blurted out, obviously rattled at my genie-like appearance into his doorway.